pyControl/docs/docs/user-guide/pycontrol-data.md

 D 10423 2
 ```

-Lines begining `I` contain infomation about the session including subject, task and experiment names, start date and time.
+Lines beginning `I` contain information about the session including subject, task and experiment names, start date and time.

-The single line begining `S` is a JSON object (also a Python dict) containing the state names and corresponding IDs.
+The single line beginning `S` is a JSON object (also a Python dict) containing the state names and corresponding IDs.

-The single line begining `E` is a JSON object (also a Python dict) containing the event names and corresponding IDs.
+The single line beginning `E` is a JSON object (also a Python dict) containing the event names and corresponding IDs.

-Lines begining `D` are data lines with format `D timestamp ID` where *timestamp* is the time in milliseconds since the start of the framework run and *ID* is a state ID (indicating a state transition) or an event ID (indicating an event occured).
+Lines beginning `D` are data lines with format `D timestamp ID` where *timestamp* is the time in milliseconds since the start of the framework run and *ID* is a state ID (indicating a state transition) or an event ID (indicating an event occured).

-Lines begining `P` are the output of print statements with format *P timestamp printed_output*.
+Lines beginning `P` are the output of print statements with format *P timestamp printed_output*.

-Lines begining `V` indicate the value of a task variable along with a timestamp.
+Lines beginning `V` indicate the value of a task variable along with a timestamp.
 These lines are generated whenever a variable is either set or read from the board by the GUI.
 Variables set prior to the task starting are given a timestamp of 0, and the value of summary variables printed at the end of the run are given a timestamp of -1.

-Lines begining `!` indicate that an error occured during the framework run and contain the error message.
+Lines beginning `!` indicate that an error occurred during the framework run and contain the error message.

 ## Analog data